|Homepage:||Click to visit|

 Students are expected to complete 12-15 credits (4-5 courses) which are all taught in Spanish.

-PROGRAM DATES: Exact program dates change from year to year and you wil be notified of your terms specific dates in your acceptance letter.
+PROGRAM DATES: Exact program dates change from year to year and you will be notified of your terms specific dates in your acceptance letter.
+You can also find the current academic calendar from the main website.
 General program dates (including mandatory orientation and Spanish crash course) are:

 Fall: Beginning of September- mid December